 Fields of Study: International Relations, Comparative Politics

 Ilana is a PhD candidate in the Department of Political Science where she is also a doctoral affiliate of the Kellogg Institute for International Studies, the Klau Center for Civil and Human Rights, and the Notre Dame International Security Center.
-Her research and teaching interests include international and comparative law, international organizations, negotiations, non-state actors, constitutional design, and post-conflict reconstruction.
-Her dissertation analyzes the impact of international support for conflict-related constitution-making on constitutional and peacebuilding outcomes.
+Her research and teaching interests include post-conflict reconstruction, political violence, international organizations, international/comparative law, and constitutional design.
+Her dissertation analyzes the impact of foreign involvement in constitution-making on constitutional, peacebuilding, and security outcomes.
+In addition to her research on armed conflict and constitution-making, she also conducts research on international humanitarian law and Islamic international law.